137-Trimethylxanthin/2023-advent-of-code/README.md

 🎄🎄🎄🎄🎄🎄🎄

 ---
+ps: if the time is without breaks, if there are any breaks i will write them down.

 [x] Day 1 | part 1 - [Trebuchet?!](https://adventofcode.com/2023/day/1) - time took from 8:30 to 9:00 (+- 15 min)